DanielWeber-Sec/grc-security-portfolio/isms-project/risk-assessment/README.md

 ## Objective

-Identify, evaluate, and prioritize information security risks in a production-driven environment.
+To identify, assess, and prioritize information security risks in a production-driven environment.

-The assessment focuses on risks that have a **direct impact on business operations**, rather than theoretical or low-relevance threats.
+The focus is on risks with direct operational and business impact, ensuring practical relevance for decision-making.

 ---

+## Scope

+The assessment focuses on the IT environment of a mid-sized automotive supplier, including:

+- Customer CRM systems
+- Internal IT infrastructure
+- Supplier integrations
+- User access and identity management

+---

 ## Methodology

-The risk evaluation follows ISO 27001 principles using a qualitative model based on:
+The risk assessment follows ISO 27001 principles using a structured 5x5 risk matrix.

-- **Impact**
-- **Likelihood**
+Risk Score = Likelihood × Impact

+- Likelihood: 1 (Very Low) to 5 (Very High)
+- Impact: 1 (Very Low) to 5 (Very High)

+This approach ensures consistent and comparable risk evaluation across all identified assets.

+---

-### Impact Criteria
+## Impact Criteria

 Impact is assessed across: